neurofleet/blog/what_is_cosine_similarity.md

 ---

 Thanks for reading!
 Questions?
 Comments?
-Feel free to [open an issue here](https://github.com/neurofleet/blog/issues/new) or visit the OpenAI community forums [https://community.openai.com/](https://community.openai.com/) :)
+Feel free to [open an issue here](https://github.com/neurofleet/blog/issues/new) or visit the OpenAI community forums [https://community.openai.com/](https://community.openai.com/) and ask your questions there.
+Or both!
+It's a free country. :)